Alisher Navoiy State Prize

-Alisher Navoiy State Prize (Alisher Navoiy nomidagi Davlat mukofoti) was an award given in Uzbek SSR and later Uzbekistan to recognize outstanding achievement in literature, arts, and architecture.
-The award, named after the Turkic poet and statesmen Ali-Shir Nava'i, was established on 19 September 1989.
-From 1989 until its disestablishment in 2006, it was awarded every three years on September 1, the Independence Day of Uzbekistan.
-Each recipient (known as a "laureate") received a monetary award equal to 200 times the minimum monthly wage at the time in Uzbekistan.
+The Alisher Navoiy State Prize (Alisher Navoiy nomidagi Davlat mukofoti) was an award given in the Uzbek SSR and later Uzbekistan to recognise outstanding achievement in literature, the arts, and architecture.
+The award, named after the Turkic poet and statesman Ali-Shir Nava'i, was established on 19 September 1989.
+From 1989 until its disestablishment in 2006, it was awarded every three years on 1 September, Independence Day of Uzbekistan.
+Each recipient (known as a 'laureate') received a monetary award equal to 200 times the minimum monthly wage in Uzbekistan at the time.
 Notable recipients include Abdulla Oripov and Sherali Joʻrayev.